 - 1 tablespoon apple cider vinegar

-- 1 1/2 teaspoons cinnamon
+- 1 ½ teaspoons cinnamon

-- 1 1/2 teaspoons baking powder
+- 1 ½ teaspoons baking powder

-- 1/2 teaspoon bicarbonate soda
+- ½ teaspoon bicarbonate soda

 - 1 cup quick cooking oats

-- 1/2 cup walnuts
+- ½ cup walnuts

-- 1 1/4 cups wholemeal plain flour
+- 1 ¼ cups wholemeal plain flour

-- Sift flour directly into the bowl to ensure there are no lumps and fold into mixture until just combined.
-Add in oats and chopped walnuts and fold through.
+- Sift flour, baking powder and baking soda directly into the bowl and mix through until just combined.
+Add in oats and chopped walnuts and fold through with a spatula.